svekars/katacoda-scenarios/getting-started/step7.md

   }
 }`{{execute}}

+The script in the `"stdin"` field must be in one line.
+If you are on a small screen, the script could have been pasted incorrectly.
+If part of the  script, especially everything after `sort)`, jumped to the next line, move the cursor to the beginning of that line and click **Backspace** or **Delete** to move the line up.

 Save and exit by pressing `CTRL + O`, `ENTER`, and `CTRL + X`.

 The pipeline combines the data in `images` and `edges` repositories